tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 # Overview

-The PSK Importer interface mirrors that of the TLS Exporters interface in that it diversify a key based on some contextual information.
+The PSK Importer interface mirrors that of the TLS Exporters interface in that it diversifies a key based on some contextual information.
 In contrast to the Exporters interface, wherein differentiation is done via an explicit label and context string, the PSK Importer interface defined herein takes an external PSK and identity and "imports" it into TLS, creating a set of "derived" PSKs and identities.
 Each of these